 Patients suffering from infectious bursitis may also experience a raised temperature (fever).

 Recommended treatment will depend on the cause and the severity of the condition.
 For non-infectious bursitis, reducing the movement of the joint by resting or by wearing splints or slings is part of the management.
-Medication for pain relief may be necessary.
+A visit to your GP may be advised as medication for pain relief may be necessary.

 In addition to eliminating the initial pain and discomfort, treatment also includes long-term management and prevention of recurrence.
 That’s where physio can play an important role in helping you regain mobility in the affected area and correct behavioural and postural factors that may have caused the condition.